Skip to content

 if task.task_type_id != TaskType.CLUSTERING and "prediction" not in attribute_names:

-raise ValueError('Attribute "predict" should be set for ' "supervised task runs")
+raise ValueError('Attribute "prediction" should be set for supervised task runs')

 def _attribute_list_to_dict(attribute_list): # type: ignore